adarshramakrishna/geeksforgeeks/README.md

 An app is available on [iTunes Store](https://itunes.apple.com/us/app/geekreader/id991254978?ls=1&mt=8).
 It aims to make reading on iOS devices easier.

 Send feedback about the app to geekreader.app@gmail.com to make it better.

-## Website

-You can also visit [gfgreader.info](http://gfgreader.info/) to read the articles!
-It's optimized for mobile devices.
-You can also log into the site with Facebook to star questions.

 ## Tools